johanslettengren/Project-Portfolio/README.md

 - **Symplectic Flow Network (SFN)** achieves **substantially lower error and improved long-term stability**, validating symplectic structure as a powerful inductive bias.
 - In PDE experiments (non-linear Schrödinger equation), structure-preserving models demonstrated **enhanced conservation of invariants and stability**, though not always leading to lower quantitative error.

-### Outlook
-By embedding geometric structure directly into neural operator architectures, this work contributes to the development of reliable, physically-consistent scientific machine learning models.
-Extensions include broader applications to Hamiltonian PDEs, more complex conservation laws, and hybrid operator-integrator approaches.

 *Note: The full dissertation is not shared publicly as it is being prepared for publication.
 Please contact me if you are interested in discussing this work.*

 ## PINN Training via Neural Tangent Kernel: Insights and Limitations